Markov Chain Monte Carlo Estimation of Quantiles: Quantile estimation for Markov chains

 where $\gamma=\gamma(\delta,\epsilon) = \min \left\{ F_{V} ( \xi_{q} + \epsilon) - q , \delta(q - F_{V} ( \xi_{q} - \epsilon) )\right\} $. \end{corollary}

 \begin{example} Let

 Then $Y|X=x \sim \text{Gamma}(5/2 , 2 + x^{2} /2)$ and marginally $X \sim t(4)$--Student's $t$ with 4 degrees of freedom.
-Consider an MCMC algorithm which first updates $X$ with a Metropolis-Hastings independence sampler having the marginal of $X$ as the invariant distribution using a $t(3)$ proposal distribution, then updates $Y$ with a draw from the conditional of $Y | X$.
+Consider a linchpin variable sampler \citep{acost:hube:jone:2014} which first updates $X$ with a Metropolis-Hastings independence sampler having the marginal of $X$ as the invariant distribution using a $t(3)$ proposal distribution, then updates $Y$ with a draw from the conditional of $Y | X$.
 Letting $P$ denote the Markov kernel for this algorithm we show in Appendix~\ref{app:linchpin} that for any measurable set $A$

 and hence the Markov chain satisfies \eqref{eq:unif} with $n_{0}=1$ and $\lambda=\sqrt{9375}/ 32 \pi$.